keyy123/Fancy_Buttons/notes.md

 Changes:

-Add border, background, text-shadow, properties to FB-style-dark in addition to the box-shadow prop for chrome and mozilla
+Added states to FB-style-dark class, discussed organization tactic for dealing with CSS element states within stylesheet, and applied knowledge to use hover and active state